drealecs/time-benchmark/README.md

 $stopwatch->pause();
 $stopwatch->resume();
 ```
-Of course pausing and resuming is as fast as possible and the calculation is done within the `getElapsed*` methods.
+Pausing and resuming are as fast as possible, and the calculation is done within the `getElapsed*` methods.